Has online privacy been on your mind recently?

 Encryption in its most simplified explanation is as follows:

-Encrypted text is absolutely unreadable by humans and extremely hard to crack – if possible at all.
+The encrypted text is absolutely unreadable by humans and extremely hard to crack – if possible at all.

 When you encrypt an email message, the entire message is transformed into random, unreadable characters and numbers.
 In such a case, only the recipient is able to decrypt the message.
 Obviously, the recipient has to have the decryption key.